 When talking about this lower level of structure we tend to use letters to describe bars of music.
 If, for example, an intro is four bars long and this groove is to be played in each bar, we could say you play 'A A A A' where each 'A' references the linked groove.

 If a different letter appears it means 'do something different in this bar', usually (but not always) a fill.
 As another example, let's say we have a bridge that is four bars long and you are presented with the structure 'A A A B'.
 You can see you are going to play the same thing three times followed by something different.
-In this case let's say 'A' is to be this groove and 'B' will be example 2 on this page.
+In this case let's say 'A' is to be this groove and 'B' will be something similar to fills on this page.
 This gives you the following four bar phrase:

 The letter reference has been put above each bar to clarify.
 The 'A A A B' structure shown above is incredibly common and you will be asked to use this phrase in many lessons to apply new grooves or fills.